-Show Business was the major source of casting information, where producers posted notices about the shows they were casting, the kinds of roles, the requirements for singing or dancing, which usually were separate, when the show were scheduled to open and where the auditions would be and where to send pictures and resumes.
+Show Business was the major source of casting information, where producers posted notices about the shows they were casting, the kinds of roles available, the requirements for singing or dancing, which usually were separate, when the shows were scheduled to open, where the auditions would be, and where to send pictures and résumés.
 Most actors relied on Show Business.
 Especially those of us who didn’t have agents.

 Show Business made its profit from such listings.
-But it also had plenty of ads for acting coaches, singing coaches, resume coaches, and photographers who specialized in the standard format 8 & 10 glossy pictures.
+But it also had plenty of ads for acting coaches, singing coaches, résumé coaches, and photographers who specialized in the standard format 8 x 10 glossy pictures.

 I had pictures made.
 It meant setting up a session with a professional photographer, with all kinds of poses and wardrobes from which to choose the best face that looked like me but also looked special and distinctive.
 Not cheap.

 As for a résumé, having created a few when I had been hopping from station to station, I thought I knew how to do that.
 There was a problem, though: no New York acting credits.
 So I listed roles I had played at Temple, without specifying where.
 And listed only three radio stations.